rwijtvliet/belvys/docs/structure.rst

 See the class documentation, below, for an explanation of the meaning of these parameters.

 Alternatively, the specification can be stored in a ``yaml`` file, and used to initialise the class using the ``belvys.Structure.from_file()`` class method.
-Here is the corresponding file, which includes some comments for better understanding the format:
+Here is the file corresponding to the configuration above.
+It includes some comments for better understanding the format:

 .. literalinclude:: ../belvys/example_structure_basic.yaml
    :language: yaml

+(:download:`download yaml 📄<../belvys/example_structure_basic.yaml>`)

 -----
 Usage